Reducing False Calls in AOI Systems [Case Study] - Intelliarts

 As usual, our Intelliarts team has started the work on the project from data ingestion and analysis, which aimed at transferring the customer’s data from one source to another for further processing and analysis.
 The customer provided us with a dataset of images depicting the polarity check issue spotted by the AOI system.
 We’ve analyzed this customer’s data, purposing to make sense of it, get some patterns, and test hypotheses based on the provided dataset.

 Not to go into detail, the data exploratory analysis made us understand that the manufacturer had a limited amount of images with polarity check problems.
-Out of those images we’ve got for analysis, only 164 images proved to be false positive, i.e., they depicted the false polarity check issue detected by the AOI.
+Out of those images we’ve got for analysis, only 164 images proved to be false positive, i.e., they depicted the false polarity check issue detected by the automated optical inspection system.

 Based on this analysis, we also found meta information that contained the coordinates of where the polarity marking should have been.
 According to this info, we could check whether the polarity issue was indeed present or falsely detected.
 To explain it further, the polarity issue differs from one chip to another.
 The idea is as follows: there is a PCB or IC, and it should stand in the “correct” polarity position, i.e., correctly placed horizontally and vertically.